saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 sudo chown pierre:pierre $VMPOOLDIR virsh pool-create-as --name pg01 --type dir --target $$VMPOOLDIR
 ```

-3. Prepare the iso
+## Prepare the iso

 we need to create two files called user-data and meta-data, those two files will be put in the iso.

 Since I like to have static IP for my guest, I included the section network-interfaces in the meta-data file.
-To have a default network config that is using DHCP to get an IP, remove this section and a few line from the file user-data as well (see below).
+If you don't need a fixed IP (or prefer to configure it yourself after), remove this section and a few line from the file user-data as well (see below) so that an IP will be assigned via dhcp by libvirt.

 ```bash
 cat > $VMPOOLDIR/meta-data <<EOF